Skip to content

 }

-2. operations Value Calculation Example
+2. Operations Value Calculation Example

 operations is a 32-byte hexadecimal string (little-endian) representing executable contract permissions.
 The following Java example generates permissions for contracts (ID=0-45):